jemcodes/zendeskCodingChallenge/README.md

 ## Installation & Usage

-This ticket view is built using Python 3.9.4 and Flask 2.0.1
+This ticket viewer is built using Python 3.9.4 and Flask 2.0.1

 ### Getting Started
 1. Clone this repository